 To that end, don’t forget your sunscreen!
 You can find some great organic sunscreen brands here.

-Picnics are some of the most fun things to do during the summer.
+Picnics are some of the most fun things to do during the spring or summer.
 They combine two of the best things ever (friends and food), and they don’t have to wreck the environment.
 If you’ve got a dog, you could even take them along for the ride as well!
 (Whisper it, but dogs absolutely love a picnic.)